 Since 1 July 2021, the WSL Institute for Snow and Avalanche Research (SLF) has had a new Alpine Environment and Natural Hazards research unit (RU).
-As part of the Climate Change, Extreme Events and Natural Hazards in Alpine Regions Research Centre (CERC), the RU carries out research in the fields of permafrost, alpine mass movements, mountain ecosystems and alpine remote sensing.
+As part of the Climate Change, Extremes and Natural Hazards in Alpine Regions Research Centre (CERC), the RU carries out research in the fields of permafrost, alpine mass movements, mountain ecosystems and alpine remote sensing.
 Dr Nadine Salzmann took over as head of the new unit in mid-October 2021.

 Congratulations on your appointment as head of the Alpine Environment and Natural Hazards research unit.
 What interests you most about your new role?

 Nadine Salzmann: The new research unit and the CERC are both very timely.
 I think this is the perfect starting point to find solutions to the pressing issues of climate change in the mountains.
 For me personally and in terms of the subject matter, this development has come just at the right time.

 The fact that the new unit is highly interdisciplinary really suits me.
 In my research I've always focused on the entire cryosphere-atmosphere system, but I've also looked at the effects of climate change on ecosystems and people, as well as at adaptation strategies, especially in relation to risks and hazards in the mountains and downstream water use.

 Could you tell us a bit more about your interests?